 Through group discussions, informal/formal surveys, and other means of gathering information and feedback, find out what your target audience (e.g. the campus community, your members) desires and how your organization can deliver on those desires.
 Basing your programs on hard facts about people’s interests (rather than intuitions, traditions or personal preferences) will greatly increase your chances for implementing successful programs.

 Designing a Program

-When choosing a program, focus on your overall goals and how it relates to your group’s larger purposes.
+Focus on your overall goals and how it relates to your group’s larger purposes.
 If you and your fellow members are unable to identify a direct relationship, you must honestly consider whether the program is worth pursuing or if your time would be better spent on other projects.

 Planning and Budgeting

 First, identify the available resources for the event, including funding within your organization, possible co-sponsors (on and off-campus), individuals who can assist in finding speakers, entertainment, supplies and potential locations for the event.
 Then, finalize the structure of the planning committee and delegate clearly communicated responsibilities and follow-up deadlines.
 Be certain to obtain all necessary financial approvals from your governing board, group executive board and adviser.